 The California Public Records Act requires state agencies and local agencies to make public records available for inspection, subject to specified criteria, and with specified exceptions.
 Current law, the Ralph M. Brown Act, requires the meetings of the legislative body of a local agency to be conducted openly and publicly, with specified exceptions.
 Current law makes agendas of public meetings and other writings distributed to the members of the governing board disclosable public records, with certain exceptions.
-This bill would instead require a local agency to make those writings distributed to the members of the optic inspection at a public office or location that the agency designates and list the address of the office or location on the agenda for all meetings of the legislative body of the agency unless the local agency is internet website in a position and manner that makes it clear that the writing relates to an agenda item for an upcoming meeting.
+This bill would instead require a local agency to make those writings distributed to the members of the openly conducted openly and public precords, with certain exceptions.
+This bill would instead require a local agency to make those writings distributed to the members of the governing board disclosable public records, with certain exceptions and list the address of the office or location on the agenda for all meetings of the legislative body of the agency unless the local agency meets certain requirements, including the local agency immediately posts the writings on the local agency's internet website in a position and manner that makes it clear that the writing relates to an agenda item for an upcoming meeting.